RickCarlino/WASM-Forth/README.md

 # How to Replicate

 1. (optional) Run `forth_native_exe` on a Linux machine.
 Notice that it does not crash.
 2. Open `index.html` in Chrome.
 Notice that it crashes.
+[This link will cause your tab to hang, probably.](https://rawgit.com/RickCarlino/WASM-Forth/master/index.html)
 3. Open `index.html` in Firefox.
 Notice that it crashes.
+[This link will cause your tab to hang, probably.](https://rawgit.com/RickCarlino/WASM-Forth/master/index.html)

 ...doe anyone have any ideas as to why?